-(a) Confirmed Chairman by the Shareholders' Meeting on 22 March 2016.

-(b) Elected by the Shareholders' Meeting of March 22, 2016 for a three year period ending with the Shareholders' Meeting convened to approve the 2018 annual financial statements. (c) Confirmed Chief Executive Officer by the Board of Directors on March 22, 2016.
+(a) Confirmed Chairman by the Shareholders' Meeting on 22 March 2016. (b) Elected by the Shareholders' Meeting of March 22, 2016 for a three year period ending with the Shareholders' Meeting convened to approve the 2018 annual financial statements. (c) Confirmed Chief Executive Officer by the Board of Directors on March 22, 2016.

-(d) Meets the independence requirements pursuant to law (TUF) and the Code.
+(d) Meets the independence requirements pursuant to law (TUF) and the Code

-Posts held by Directors at December 31, 2017
+Posts held by Directors at December 31, 2018

-Director Posts held at other companies EDF Group companies lean-Bernard Lévy Director of Dalkia Sa Х Chairman and Chief Executive Officer EDF Sa () Х Chairman of EDF Energy Holdings Ltd Х Director of EDF Energies Nouvelles Sa Х Chairman of Fondation d'Entreprise EDF Х Director of Société Générale Sa () Marc Benayoun Chairman of Transalpina di Energia Spa Х Member of the Supervisory Board of Trimet France Sas Marie-Christine Aulagnon Director of Citelum Sa, Chairman of the Audit Committee and member of the Compensation Committee Х Member non-executive of the Audit Committee of EDF Energy (UK) Ltd Х Director of EDF International Sas Х Director of Electicité de Starsbourg Х Director of NNB Holding Company (SZC) Ltd Х éatrice Bigois Director of British Energy Direct Limited Х Director of Dk Energy UK Limited Х Director of EDF Energy Customer Plc Х Member of the Executive Committee of EDF Energy (Uk) Ltd х Director of EDF Energy Services Limited Х Director of EDF Nouveaux Business Holding (Sas) Х Director of Hime-Groupe Saur Х Director of Hoppy Limited Paolo Di Benedetto Director of Cementir Holding Spa (), Lead Independent Director, Chairman of the Control and Risk Committee, of the Compensation Committee and of the Related-Party Transaction Committee Chairman of National Guarantee Found Director of Generali Spa (), Chairman of the Related-Party Transaction Committee and member of the Corporate Governance, social and environmental Sustainability Committee ian Maria Gros-Pietro Chairman of ASTM Spa () Chairman of Intesa Sanpaolo Spa () ylvie Jéhanno Chairwoman () and Chief Executive Officer of Dalkia Sa Х Director of Fondation d'Entreprise EDF Chairwoman of TIRU Sa () Х lathalie Tocci licole Verdier-Naves Director of Dalkia Sa and member of the Compensation Committee Х Member of the Compensation Committee of EDF China Х Member of the Compensation Committee of EDF Inc. Х Director of EDF Energies Nouvelles Sa and Chairman of the Compensation Committee Х Director of EDF Luminus Sa and member of the Compensation Committee Х Director of Fondation d'Entreprise EDF х Member of the Compensation Committee of HPC (Uk) х Member of the Compensation Committee of NHPC (Cameroon) Х Director of UTE Norte Fluminense Sa and Chairman of the Compensation Committee Х
+Director Posts held at other companies EDF Group companies Jean-Bernard Lévy Director of Dalkia Sa Х Chairman and Chief Executive Officer of EDF Sa () Х Director of EDF Energy Holdings Ltd Х Director of EDF Energies Nouvelles Sa Х Chairman of Foundation d'Enterprise EDF Х Director of Société Générale Sa () Marc Benayoun Chairman of Fenice Spa Х Chairman of Transalpina di Energia Spa Х Member of the Supervisory Board of Trimet France Se Marie-Christine Aulagnon Director of Citelum Sa, Chairman of the Audit Committee and member of the Compensation Committee Х Director of EDF Energy (UK) Ltd Х Director of EDF International Sas Х Director of Electicité de Starsbourg, Chairman of the Investments Committee and member of the Audit Committee Х Director of NNB Holding Company (SZC) Ltd Х Director of NNB Holding Company (HPC) Ltd Х Béatrice Bigois Director of British Energy Direct Limited Х Director of EDF Energy Customers Plc Х Member of the Executive Committee of EDF Energy (Uk) Ltd Х Director of EDF Energy Services Limited х Director of EDF Nouveaux Business Holding (Sas) х Director of Hime-Groupe Saur х Paolo Di Benedetto Director of Cementir Holding Spa (), Lead Independent Director, Chairman of the Control and Risk Committee, of the Compensation Committee and of the Related-Party Transaction Committee Chairman of National Guarantee Found Director of Generali Spa (), Chairman of the Related- Party Transaction Committee and member of the Corporate Governance, social and environmental Sustainability Committee Gian Maria Gros-Pietro Chairman of ASTM Spa () Chairman of Intesa Sanpaolo Spa () Sylvie Jéhanno Chairwoman and Chief Executive Officer of Dalkia Sa Х Director of Dalkia Wastenergy Х Director of Foundation d'Enterprise EDF Х Nathalie Tocci Nicole Verdier-Naves Director of Citelum Sa and member of the Compensation Committee Х Director of Dalkia Sa and member of the Compensation Committee Х Member of the Compensation Committee of EDF China Х Member of the Compensation Committee of EDF Energy Plc Х Member of the Compensation Committee of EDF Inc. Х Director of EDF Luminus Sa and member of the Compensation Committee Х Director of EDF Norte Fluminense Sa and Chairman of the Compensation Committee Х Director of EDF Renewables Sa and Chairman of the Compensation Committee Х Member of the Compensation Committee of EDF Trading Ltd Х Director of Foundation d'Enterprise EDF Х Member of the Compensation Committee of HPC (Uk) Member of the Compensation Committee of NHPC (Cameroon)

-$(\ensuremath{^})$ Company with shares traded in regulated markets.
+() Company with shares traded in regulated markets.